 The November 22, 1963 assassination -- an epochal event in modern US history -- has spawned multiple theories challenging the official version that Kennedy was killed a lone gunman, Lee Harvey Oswald.

 So the release of all the secret documents has been eagerly anticipated by historians and conspiracy theorists alike.

 Trump's announcement followed reports that not all the files would be released, possibly to protect still relevant intelligence sources and methods.

 But Trump appears to have decided otherwise.

-"Subject to the receipt of further information, I will be allowing, as President, the long blocked and classified JFK FILES to be opened," he said in a tweet.
+"Subject to the receipt of further information, I will be allowing, as President, the long blocked and classified JFK FILES to be opened," he said in the tweet.

-Millions of classified Kennedy files have been made public under a 1992 law passed in response to a surge in public demand for disclosure in the wake of Oliver Stone's conspiracy-heavy movie on the assassination.
+Millions of classified Kennedy files have been released under a 1992 law passed in response to a surge in public demand for disclosure in the wake of Oliver Stone's conspiracy heavy movie on the assassination.

 But the law placed a 25-year hold on a small percentage of the files that expires October 26.

-Some reports put the number withheld at 3,100.
-Tens of thousands of files that had been released with portions blacked out are also set to be fully declassified.
+Some reports put the number withheld at 3,100 and say tens of thousands that had been released with portions blacked out are set to be fully declassified.